 Soft and fluffy overnight pumpkin cinnamon rolls with a sweet and tangy maple cream cheese frosting.
-These vibrant orange sweet rolls can easily be prepped the night before and baked in the morning for a delicious and wonderfully pumpkin-spiced breakfast treat!
+These vibrant sweet rolls can easily be prepped the night before and baked in the morning for a delicious and wonderfully pumpkin-spiced breakfast treat!

 Are you over pumpkin yet?
 I’m… not.
 In the slightest.